 Never should the fruits of actions be your motive

-Results in the form of external effects is not at all what ultimately matters.
+Results in the form of external effects are not at all what ultimately matters.
 What does matter is the effect of action on our state of consciousness.
 To free our consciousness we must be totally free of desire for results.
 When we can act in this way all bonds drop away and we are free–not Self-realized as some erroneously think, but free to move on to higher degrees of evolution without any more entanglements.
 Then Self-realization is possible.

-Never let there be attachment to inaction in you
+And never should there be attachment to inaction in you

-It has to be admitted that a great deal of “detachment,” “indifference,” “uninvolvement,” and “renunciation” are nothing more than classical laziness on the mental and physical levels.
+It has to be admitted that a great deal of “detachment,” “indifference,” “uninvolvement,” and “renunciation” is nothing more than classical laziness on the mental and physical levels.
 In India especially we find a lot of “renouncers” and “non-attachers”–both monastic and non-monastic–that are simply bundles of tamasic ignorance and indolence.

 By the way, Krishna urges us to desireless action, but not to motiveless action.
 There is a difference.
 We are to act with a motive: liberation.